arh926/Bayesian-Modeling-with-Spatial-Curvature-Processes/README.md

 The subroutines in https://github.com/arh926/spWombling/ R-package contain detailed descriptions.
 The README file also shows workflow for estimating gradients and wombling measures under Pattern 1.

 ## Instructions for use
 For running each of the above scripts successfully, installing the R-package from https://github.com/arh926/spWombling/ is advised.
-Instructions for installation is provided in the README.
+Instructions for installation are provided in the README.